 ReSound offers the technology and remote care that olders adults with severe hearing loss need.
 This includes a range of add-on hearing aid accessories that help you hear conversation partners, phone calls, and your television more clearly.
 To learn about ReSound accessory and hearing aid pricing, you’ll need to visit a hearing care specialist.
 Check out our review of ReSound for more information.

-Comparison Time: Want to know more about ReSound and Oticon?
+Want to know more about ReSound and Oticon?
 See how the two stack up against one another in our ReSound vs. Oticon comparison guide.